asksac/PrivateRouting/README.md

-This repo offers an example of how network connections can be securely routed from an AWS VPC to any external network that uses public IP addresses, using a cluster of HAProxy deployed on AWS Fargate.
-There is also an option to deploy HAProxy on an EC2 cluster managed by AWS Auto Scaling.
+This repo offers an example of how network connections can be securely routed from an AWS VPC to any external network that uses public IP addresses, using a cluster of HAProxy deployed on AWS Fargate or on a cluster of EC2 instances.

-HAProxy is used here as a lightweight and highly performant L4 TCP proxy that supports DNS resolution of backend hosts.
+HAProxy is used here as a lightweight and highly performant L4 TCP proxy that supports DNS based backend hostnames.

 ## Diagram